 Any discharge of industrial wastewater to “waters of the state” requires a discharge permit from Ohio EPA’s Division of Surface Water.
-This permit is called a national Pollutant Discharge Elimination System (NPDES) permit.
-Examples of waters of the state include streams, rivers, lakes, ponds, marshes, watercourses, waterways, wells and springs.
-Wastewater discharges entering a conveyance system (like a ditch or storm sewer) that leads to a waterway may also require an NPDES permit.
+This permit is called a National Pollutant Discharge Elimination System (NPDES) permit.
+Examples of waters of the state include: streams, rivers, lakes, ponds, marshes, watercourses, waterways, wells and springs.
+Wastewater discharges entering a conveyance system (like a ditch or storm sewer) that leads to a waterway may also require a NPDES permit.

 If you want to discharge industrial wastewater to a local POTW, discuss it with the treatment plant directly.
 Permission to discharge to the POTW and/or obtaining a permit may be necessary.
 If you must construct wastewater treatment or storage units, a PTI from Ohio EPA is required.

 Contact the Division of Surface Water at your local Ohio EPA District Office for more information on the wastewater discharge and permitting requirements.